cloudguydev/MNPTechchallange/README.md

 Please see the <b> MNP DevOps Challange Solution Consideration</b> doc for my detailed explantion on how i considered the project requirnment and my chosen cause of action to meet the project requirnment.

+Seperated the Virtual Machine resource into a linked template.

 Other resources included in the deployment include:

 - Custom script extension